Royalty Pharma urges U.S. court to let Elan bid proceed

-NEW YORK (Reuters) - Investment partnership Royalty Pharma ROYPH.UL on Sunday urged a federal court in New York to allow it to proceed with a potential $8 billion bid for Irish drug company Elan Corp.
-ELN.I
+NEW YORK, June 9 (Reuters) - Investment partnership Royalty Pharma on Sunday urged a federal court in New York to allow it to proceed with a potential $8 billion bid for Irish drug company Elan Corp.

 In a brief submitted in advance of a Tuesday hearing in U.S. District Court in Manhattan, Royalty Pharma said that on Friday it provided the additional disclosures about its bid that Elan had said were missing when the target company obtained a temporary block against Royalty from the court last week.